retnine9/Self-Updating-Context-Wiki-for-IDE-Agents/README.md

 # Self-Updating-Context-Wiki-for-IDE-Agents

-Functions as a wikipedia on a repository or project for autonomous or directed AI agents.
-Works with Cursor, Claude Code, and Codex CLI.
-Lightweight MD files that allow any agent to reference anything that happened in the past.
+Functions as an automatic wikipedia on a repository or project for Cursor, Claude Code, Codex, etc. Lightweight MD files that allow any agent to reference anything that happened in the past.

 ## Platform Support